-Left to their own devices wild animals are well equipped to find food and shelter and natural foraging reduces the spread of
+Left to their own devices wild animals are well equipped to find food and shelter and natural foraging reduces the spread of disease.

 Artificially high populations supported by feeders put constant pressure on your home and your neighbors homes as animals attempt to live close to the food.
 Birds will peck out screens in attic vents.
 Squirrels will chew through rubber seals around roof vents and blocking in soffits.
 Raccoons will rip the screens out of foundation vents.
 Rodents will exploit any opening big enough to get their head through.

 Once inside, the animals build nests and raise young year after year.

 During their stay many animals will pull down insulation or contaminate it with their droppings.
 Rodents will chew on plumbing and wiring causing leaks and creating fire hazards.

 This is usually when I receive the phone call asking to trap the offending animal(s).
 And this is the point where I have to deliver the bad news.